 The inquiry process is a core element of all mindfulness-based interventions (MBIs).
-Through instruction, demonstration and direct practice, this training intensive will provide participants the opportunity to develop an understanding of the theories, intentions and specific elements of mindful inquiry, as well to develop skill and confidence in facilitating the inquiry process.
+Through instruction, demonstration and direct practice, this training intensive will provide mindfulness teachers and those bringing mindfulness into their work the opportunity to develop an understanding of the theories, intentions and specific elements of mindful inquiry, as well to develop skill and confidence in facilitating the inquiry process.

 We will explore the foundational qualities that are important to embody when doing mindful inquiry (curiosity, not knowing, trust, etc.), learn skillful ways of questioning /dialoging (what opens the space for inquiry, what closes the space) and address challenges that arise when facilitating inquiry.
 Drs.
 Reibel and Moss will demonstrate mindful inquiry in various contexts, including small and large group settings as well as with individuals.

 Participants will practice self-inquiry and inquiry in dyads and small groups.
 They will receive constructive feedback from their peers and instructors to help them refine their skills.

 There will be periods of guided meditations and silence for deepening personal mindfulness practice.
 This will support embodied presence that is at the core of all mindful inquiry.
 A personal mindfulness practice is a prerequisite for this training.

 - Describe the function of inquiry in mindfulness-based interventions

 - Define the components and characteristics of mindfulness-based inquiry

 - Review the three layers of the inquiry process

 - Directly experience mindful self-inquiry and assess the effects on mind and body